Drug use can have an immediate impact on your body and mind, but it can also affect your future and your relationship with others.

 Homelessness.
 Spending most of your money on drugs might not leave much money to cover your living expenses, like rent, food, or utility bills.
 If you can’t pay these necessary costs, you could even get kicked out of your home.

 Getting Help.
 If you’re using drugs and finding it hard to manage life and relationships, help is available.
 Start by talking with someone you trust, like a friend or family member, about your problem.
-You might also want to speak with a doctor or counselor or other mental health professional all of whom can help you get professional treatment for your drug problem.
+You might also want to speak with a doctor or counselor or other mental health professionals all of whom can help you get professional treatment for your drug problem.
 Check out the Getting help for drug use fact sheet for more info.

 Acknowledgement: This fact sheet was originally developed by youth and staff at ReachOut.com, a website that helps teens get through tough times.